stacks-network/docs/src/pages/understand-stacks/mining.md

 ## Introduction

-This guide highlights some technical details related to minig on the Stacks 2.0 network.
+This guide highlights some technical details related to mining on the Stacks 2.0 network.

 ## Mining frequency